William A. Clark: Political career

-In a 1907 essay, Mark Twain, who was a close friend of Clark's rival, Henry H. Rogers, an organizer of the Amalgamated Copper Mining Company, portrayed Clark as the very embodiment of Gilded Age excess and corruption:
+In a 1907 essay, Mark Twain, who was a close friend and also benefactee of Clark's rival, Henry H. Rogers, an organizer of the Amalgamated Copper Mining Company, portrayed Clark as the very embodiment of Gilded Age excess and corruption:

 He is as rotten a human being as can be found anywhere under the flag; he is a shame to the American nation, and no one has helped to send him to the Senate who did not know that his proper place was the penitentiary, with a ball and chain on his legs.
 To my mind he is the most disgusting creature that the republic has produced since Tweed's time.

-Senator Clark served a full term without much particular distinction, though he was active as a Senator, particularly in issues that were important to his business, including land use and irrigation.
+Clark served a full term without much particular distinction, though he was active as a senator, particularly in issues that were important to his business, including land use and irrigation.

+Death

+Clark died of pneumonia on March 2, 1925, at his lavish 121-room mansion on Fifth Avenue in New York City.
+He was 86.
+According to reports at the time, he had contracted a cold just a few days prior but succumbed suddenly while surrounded by his family.
+Clark died as one of the richest men in this gilded era, and is interred at Woodlawn Cemetery in the Bronx, New York City.